darkhelmet/verboselogging/posts/go-1-0-2-is-out.md

 cd src\
 ./all.bash

-And you’re done!
-You’ll probably have to update some packages along the way.
+And you're done!
+You'll probably have to update some packages along the way.
 It will complain about how it was expecting a package for go1 or go1.0.1, which just means you need to recompile.